Python-Markdown/markdown/docs/extensions/api.md

 parser.
 This is an excellent place to clean up bad characters or to extract portions for later processing that the parser may otherwise choke on.

-Preprocessors should inherit from `markdown.preprocessors.Preprocessor` and implement a `run` method, which takes a single parameter `lines`.
+Preprocessors inherit from `markdown.preprocessors.Preprocessor` and implement a `run` method, which takes a single parameter `lines`.
 This parameter is the entire source text stored as a list of Unicode string, one per line.  `run` should return its processed list of of Unicode strings, one per line.